Singer/songwriter and Blockchain advocate Tatiana Moroz has an enthusiasm for Bitcoin that is infectious.

 It even has the power to act as a system for managing, documenting, and even unlocking intellectual property rights that give artists some control over who profits from their work and how.

 The more I talk to Tatiana about it, the more I’m reminded that my own skepticism around the long-term value of Bitcoin doesn’t come from it being a bad idea.
-Rather, my skepticism stems from the fact that it’s clearly a great idea.
+Rather, my skepticism stems from the fact that the underlying blockchain technology is clearly a great idea.

 My one fuddy-duddy concern is that, if history is any guide, being first to a great idea doesn’t mean you should bet the whole farm on it: Just ask Prodigy or AOL who had the great idea of getting regular people online.
 Or ask Friendster and Napster, who had the great idea of helping people form virtual social networks with their friends.
 Or ask Pets.com, who had the brilliant idea of selling commonly-purchased products online at a low profit margin.